YarThePirate/oreilly-learn-react/06-props-state-component-tree/notes.md

 ## Refs
 Ok.
 I see these every once in while on Enki and I have no idea what they are.
 So time to see why they're so important, I suppose.

+The book says they are "...a feature that allow React components to interact with child elements.
+The most common use case for refs is to interact with UI elements that collect input from the user."

+An example would be rendering a form, and then allowing it to react based on what the user schlapps on it.
+Not sure how this applies, but I guess we'll see.